SwedbankPay/developer.swedbankpay.com/index.md

         image_alt_text="The image shows a woman seated in comfortable surroundings in her home using a computer to make an online payment." image_src="/assets/img/betala-online.jpg"
         cta_text='Read more'
-        text='Learn about our Digital Payments and how to integrate them.' to="/checkout-v3/"
+        description='Learn about our Digital Payments and how to integrate them.' url="/checkout-v3/"
         %}
     </div>
     <div class="{{ card_col_class }}">